-If the Detective Inspector decides that your case should not be referred to the CPS, the Police Officer in the Case (OIC) will explain this decision to you.
+If the Detective Inspector decides that your case should not be referred to the CPS, the Police officer in charge will explain this decision to you.

-If the case is passed to the CPS, a

-Senior Crown Prosecutor (who will be a lawyer specialising in rape and sexual offence prosecutions) will review the case and tell the Police whether they can charge the suspect.
+If the case is passed to the CPS, a Senior Crown Prosecutor (who will be a lawyer specialising in rape and sexual offence prosecutions) will review the case and tell the Police whether they can charge the suspect.
+This process